devmethink/sample-app/README.md

 ### Create repository for each module
 Create a repository for each module.
 Each new module corresponds to the existing internal module in the current apllication.

-Based on the structure of our application, five repositories should be created:
+Based on the structure of our application, five modules should be created:

 - Module1
 * Module2